CommonAccord/Site-Org/Doc/BlockchainWorkshops/LLC/LLC_Form.01.md

 12.1.0.4.Sen=But despite any other provision of this agreement, the Company has no obligation to indemnify a Manager for:

-12.1.1.sec=Any breach of the Manager’s duty of loyalty to the Company;
+12.1.1.sec=Any breach of the Manager's duty of loyalty to the Company;

 12.1.2.sec=Acts or omissions not in good faith that involve gross negligence, intentional misconduct or a knowing violation of law;